yamashita-kenngo/docs/gateway-getting-started-guide.md

 ### 4. Connect Wi-Fi
 Your gateway will most likely connect to the Internet and also communicate with all your devices via Wi-Fi, which needs to be set up next.

-When the gateway starts up it will create a Wi-Fi hotspot called "**WebThings Gateway XXXX**" (where XXXX are four digits from your RPi's MAC address).
+When the gateway starts up it will create a Wi-Fi hotspot called "**WebThings Gateway XXXX**" (where XXXX are four digits from your Raspberry Pi's MAC address).
 Use a personal computer or smartphone to scan for and connect to that wireless network.
 <img src="./images/wifi_ssid.png" width="300">

 A captive portal page will appear, showing nearby Wi-Fi networks.

 ![Connect Wi-Fi](./images/connect_wifi.png)